The first Super Clover is here

 AberLasting is the first ever successful cross of Caucasian clover and white clover, providing farmers with the benefits of both.

-The superior root system of AberLasting clover provides numerous benefits, including the ability to withstand heavy grazing and faster grazing recovery than white clover.
+The superior root system of AberLasting clover provides numerous benefits, including the ability to withstand heavy grazing and faster grazing recovery than traditional white clover.

 In a drought tolerance experiment, AberLasting maintained leaf water content for one week longer than traditional white clover when completely without water.
 AberLasting production paddocks have seen tolerance to Clover Root Weevil over second and third years under pressure.